-We believe that a virtual stockholder meeting provides greater access to those who may want to attend and provides a safer forum in light of the ongoing COVID-19 pandemic, and therefore we have determined that the Annual Meeting will be held in a virtual format only, with no in-person meeting.
-This approach also lowers costs, enables participation from our global community, and aligns with our broader sustainability goals.
+We believe that a virtual stockholder meeting provides greater access by allowing for greater stockholder attendance and enabling participation from our global community, and therefore we have determined that the Annual Meeting will be held in a virtual format only, with no in-person meeting.
+This approach also lowers costs and aligns with our broader sustainability goals.
 If you plan to participate in the virtual meeting, please see the Questions and Answers section below.

 Stockholders will be able to attend, vote and submit questions (both before and for a portion of the meeting) via the internet.

 In the event of an adjournment, postponement or emergency that may change the Annual Meeting's time or date, Shockwave will make an announcement, issue a press release or post information at www.shockwavemedical.com to notify stockholders, as appropriate.
 If you have any questions or need assistance in voting your shares, please write to Shockwave Investor Relations at investors@shockwavemedical.com.
+Information on or accessible through our website is not incorporated by reference in this Proxy Statement.